-Shellfish are broken down into 2 major categories, mollusks and crustaceans.
+Mollusks and crustaceans are the two major categories of shellfish.
 The most obvious differences between them are the segmented shells and the jointed legs of the crustaceans.
-The mollusks have neither of these.The mollusk group consists of clams, mussels, oysters, scallops, conch, abalone, winkles, periwinkles and squid.
-The clams, mussels, oysters and scallops are the most marketed.
-The crustaceans include crayfish, lobster, crab and shrimp with shrimp being the largest market.
-The shrimp are not only fished but are farmed extensively.
+Whereas the mollusks have neither of these.
+Clams, mussels, oysters, scallops, conch, abalone, winkles, periwinkles and squid are all part of the mollusk group.
+Of these Clams, mussels, oysters and scallops have the largest share of the market.
+The crustaceans include crayfish, lobster, crab and shrimp.
+With shrimp however having the largest market share.
+Because Shrimp are very high in demand, many varieties are not only fished but they are farmed extensively.